Warped Hypertime Representations for Long-term Autonomy of Mobile Robots: Method

-To initialize the algorithm, we first set an index $h$, which characterises the number of periodicities taken into the temporal model, to zero and we store all measurements $(a_i,\mathbf{x}_i)$ in $^h\mathbf{x}_i$.
+To initialize the algorithm, we first store all measurements $(a_i,\mathbf{x}_i)$ in $^h\mathbf{x}_i$, where $h$ corresponds to the number of known periodicities.
+Since during initialisation, the number of periodicities is unknown, we set $h$ to $0$.
 In the \textit{spatio-temporal clustering} stage, we cluster the vectors $(^h\mathbf{x}_i)$, obtaining a Gaussian mixture model, which represents the spatio-temporal distribution of the given phenomenon and allows to calculate conditional probability function $p_h(a|\mathbf{x},t)$.
 In the \textit{model error estimation}, we calculate the mean $\mu_i$ of $p(a|\mathbf{x}_i,t_i)$ for all training samples.
-Then we calculate the time series $^h\epsilon(t_i)$ as $^h\epsilon(t_i)= \mu_i - a_i$ and its mean squared value $E_h$.
-Then, during the \textit{identification of periodicities}, we perform spectral analysis of $^h\epsilon(t_i)$, extract the most prominent spectral component, and store its period as $T_{h+1}$.
+Then we calculate the time series $^h\epsilon(t_i)$ as $^h\epsilon(t_i)= \mu_i - a_i$ and its mean squared value $E_h$, \reva{see (\ref{eq:error}) in Section~\ref{sec:error}}.
+Then, during the \textit{identification of periodicities}, we \revb{use the FreMEn~\cite{fremen} method to} perform spectral analysis of $^h\epsilon(t_i)$, extract the most prominent spectral component, and store its period as $T_{h+1}$.
 After that, we perform the \textit{hypertime space extension}, which extends each vector $^h\mathbf{x}_i$ by 2 dimensions representing a given periodicity of the temporal domain, i.e.

 Then, we increment $h$ by one and repeat the steps of \textit{spatio-temporal clustering} and \textit{model error estimation} on the now extended vectors $^h\mathbf{x}_i$, obtaining an new error $E_h$.
 We compare the model error $E_h$ calculated with the error obtained in the previous iteration $E_{h-1}$ and if $E_{h} < E_{h-1}$, we proceed with \textit{identification of periodicities} and \textit{hypertime space extension}, extending the vector $^h\mathbf{x}_i$ with another two dimensions representing another potential periodicity of the modeled phenomena.
 In cases where the model error starts to increase, i.e.\ if $E_{h} \geq E_{h-1}$, we store the model $p_{h-1}(a,\mathbf{x},t)$ from the previous iteration as $p(a,\mathbf{x},t)$ and terminate the method.